Black Jack, Missouri

-Black Jack is a second-ring suburb of St. Louis, located in northern St. Louis County, Missouri, United States.
+Black Jack is a second-ring suburb of St. Louis in northern St. Louis County, Missouri, United States.
 The population was 6,634 at the 2020 census.

 A post office called Black Jack was established in 1872, and operated until 1906.
 The community was named for a grove of blackjack oak trees near the original town site.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.60 sqmi, of which 2.59 sqmi is land and 0.01 sqmi is water.